This is suitable for complete beginners but will provide enough challenges for people with some experience of wood turning.

 We will begin by using safe techniques to axe out a 'bowl blank' from a greenwood log, mounting it on the lathe, then working our way through all the stages to complete your first turned bowl.
 There is ample time to get to grips with the different tools used in the process and to chat about the techniques used.

 This is a one to one course in my workshop.
-The course dates are flexible depending on demand and can run on weekdays or weekends, so if you would like to discuss a date then either email or phone me for more information or to arrange a time.
+The course dates are flexible depending on demand and can run on weekdays or weekends, so if you would like to discuss a date then get in touch.

 It is a physically demanding process and a reasonable level of fitness is needed, and we will take regular breaks throughout the day.
 If you have knee, back or hip problems it may not be for you.